IoT-PTv/IoT-PT/README.md

 # IoT-PT OSv1

-A new pentesting virtual environment for the IoT Devices Pentesting
+A new pentesting virtual environment for IoT Devices Pentesting